Imtihaan: Music and soundtrack

 The film’s music was composed by Anu Malik and the lyrics of the songs were penned by Faaiz Anwar.

-The soundtrack was very popular, most popular songs in album "Is Tarah Aashiqui Ka (Amit Kumar)", "Do Baatein Ho Sakti Hai", "Chaaha Toh Bahut etc. According to the Indian trade website Box Office India, with around 2,800,000 units sold the soundtrack became the ninth highest-selling album of the year.
+The soundtrack was very popular, most popular songs in album "Is Tarah Aashiqui Ka", "Do Baatein Ho Sakti Hai", "Chaaha Toh Bahut etc. According to the Indian trade website Box Office India, with around 2,800,000 units sold the soundtrack became the ninth highest-selling album of the year.

 Vocals for Sunny Deol were performed by Amit Kumar, for Saif Ali Khan by Kumar Sanu and Vinod Rathod, and for Raveena Tandon by Alka Yagnik and Bela Sulakhe.